hacizeynal/Continuous-Delivery-of-Java-Web-Application/README.md

 ### Update Jenkinsfile

-We will need to add 3 more variable to in order to upload Container to ECS.
+We will need to add 3 more variable to in order to upload Container to ECS and following commands in order to upload artifacts to ECR.

 ```
 registryCredentials = "ecr-us-east-1:cicdjenkins"